PhillipNyarko/Wordle/README.md

 ## Installation

-  1. Click on the "Releases" page
+  1. Click on the "Releases" link to left of this document

   3. Download the "wordle_installer.exe" file